Jimmy Carter National Historical Park | PARK AT A GLANCE

 PARK OVERVIEW

-Jimmy Carter National Historical Park is located in Plains, Georgia, the town where former President Jimmy Carter grew up and still lives to this day.
+Jimmy Carter National Historical Park is located in Plains, Georgia, the town where former president Jimmy Carter grew up and lived out his life.
 Opened in 1987, the park is officially made up of the Plains High School Visitor Center and Museum, the train depot from where Carter ran his presidential campaign, and the farm that he grew up on, which is located about three miles outside of downtown Plains.
-Visits to the museums at the Plains High School Visitor Center and the Campaign Headquarters are self-guided.
-You can visit the Jimmy Carter Boyhood Farm on your own or attend a Ranger-guided tour on weekends.
-Carter’s current home is also part of the park, but it is closed to visitors.
+Visits to all three attractions are self-guided.

 In addition to the official National Park Service-run sites, there are plenty of other historical landmarks in and around Plains that played significant roles in Carter’s life.
 Most are within a half mile of the Visitor Center, and those that are not in town are no farther than a five-minute car ride.